piqnt/svgexport/README.md

 svgexport datafile
 ```

-See test/test.json for datafile example.
+See [test.json](test/test.json) for datafile example, it can be either a JSON file or a Node module which exports similar content.